vuejs/v2.vuejs.org/source/api/options.md

 ### events

 An object where keys are events to listen for and values are the corresponding callbacks.
+Note these are Vue events rather than DOM events.
 The value can also be a string of a method name.
 The Vue instance will call `$on()` for each entry in the object at instantiation.

 **Example:**